-Anxiety is a complicated condition, and one that most people struggle to explain.
-It's not exactly something easily defined in the dictionary, and those that have never experienced anxiety may not really understand what it means to have anxiety.
+Anxiety is a complicated condition and one that most people struggle to explain.
+It's not exactly something easily defined in the dictionary, and those that have never experienced anxiety may not really understand what it means to have it.

 Dictionary Meaning of Anxiety

 The dictionary.com definition of anxiety is "distress or uneasiness of mind caused by fear of danger or misfortune."
-But this term is a drastic over-simplification.
-Anxiety can be considered "fear," but in many ways fear is only a part of what it means to have anxiety.
+But this term is overly simplified.
+Anxiety can be considered "fear," but in many ways, fear is only a part of what it means to have anxiety.

 - Anxiety is actually a reaction in your body.